cozy/cozy-docs/src/documents/en/faq.html.md

 # Frequently Asked Questions

+## How can I test Cozy

+First, you could have a look at the [demo server](https://demo.cozycloud.cc/).

+If you want to fully test our services, you can [ask for a free instance](https://cozy.io/en/#contact) as a beta tester.
+Just enter your email on this form.
+The space on our servers is limited, so you will be put on a waiting list.
+After submitting the form, you will receive two messages, the first one asking to confirm your email address, the second to confirm that you’re on the waiting list.
+Once your instance will be ready, we’ll send you another email with a link to it.
+Following this link, you’ll be able to setup your password and configure your instance.

 ## How can I find assistance?

 There are several ways to contact our friendly Support team: